connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 {% endcapture %}
 {% include quote.html person="Aditya Singh" compact=true text=quote %}

+{% endcapture %}
+{% capture article %}
+{% include content.html content=text %}
+{% endcapture %}
+{% include section.html content=article %}

 {% capture title %}
 ## Organisation
 {% endcapture %}
 {% include section-title.html title=title align="left" %}

+{% capture text %}
 In the last twelve months we've been joined by Emily Macaulay (Head of Delivery and Operations) and Helena Hollis (Field Building Lead).
 Three members of the team have moved on to new adventures and we wish all good luck to Obioma, Jonathan and Maria in those.
 We've also had the good fortune to continue to work with [Gavin Freeguard](https://gavinfreeguard.com/), focused on UK policy, and [Liz Steele](https://www.linkedin.com/in/liz-steele/), who has been exploring opportunities within the EU.

 {% capture quote %}
-I'm proud to have joined a small but mighty organisation focused on working with care and generosity to have meaningful social impact"
+I'm proud to have joined a small but mighty organisation focused on working with care and generosity to have meaningful social impact.
 {% endcapture %}
 {% include quote.html person="Emily Macaulay" compact=true text=quote %}